PathoGenOmics-Lab/VIPERA/README.md

 ## Context checkpoints

-By default, a dataset of samples matching the location and time window of the target samples will be fetched from the GISAID database

-By default, the pipeline starts by selecting samples that meet the spatial and temporal criteria (see the [`download_context`](workflow/rules/context.smk) rule for reference):
+By default, a dataset of samples that meet the spatial and temporal criteria set through the [`download_context` rule](workflow/rules/context.smk):

 - Location matching the place(s) of sampling of the target samples
 - Collection date within the time window that includes 95% of the date distribution of the